-In New York the Tree Lighting Ceremony right after Thanksgiving is the official start of the Holiday season.
-Over the past years we weren’t super lucky with the weather but the Tree Lighting Ceremony attracts tons of people every year.
-Of course the Christmas Tree at Rockefeller Center is the highlight from tourist coming to New York from all over the world during Christmas time.
+In New York, the Tree Lighting Ceremony right after Thanksgiving is the official start of the Holiday season.
+Over the past years, we weren’t super lucky with the weather but the Tree Lighting Ceremony attracts tons of people every year.
+Of course, the Christmas Tree at Rockefeller Center is the highlight of tourists coming to New York from all over the world during Christmas time.
 Most visitors only know the tree from movies or pictures, so it’s very impressive looking at it in person.

 The ceremony takes place the Wednesday after Thanksgiving, which is the third Thursday in November.
 This year, the Rockefeller Center Tree Lighting Ceremony falls on December 4th.
 The ceremony starts around 7 pm but the tree won’t be lit until 9:55 pm.
-Usually, at the moment of the lighting, a general hush descends upon the masses gathered to view the event (a rarity in New York City), followed by a thunderous applause.
+Usually, at the moment of the lighting, a general hush descends upon the masses gathered to view the event (a rarity in New York City), followed by thunderous applause.
 And the applause is warranted – the tree is a sight to behold.

 Sparkling and beautiful, it is the centerpiece of the Plaza every year.
-Our tip: if you would like to witness the lighting of the tree at Rockefeller Center, be sure to get there about an hour early with the ceremony starting at 7 pm.
+Our tip: if you would like to witness the lighting of the tree at Rockefeller Center, be sure to get there no later than 3 pm with the ceremony starting at 7 pm.
 Every year, the crowds get bigger.
 You won’t be able to see the tree if you’re only an hour or two early.
 If you want to see the tree and be part of the ceremony, expect to wait outside in the cold for hours.

 If you want to avoid the crowds, you can attend an exclusive tree lighting party with views of the tree.
 These parties do not only offer views of the trees from a warm room but also let you enjoy a great party with food in a festive atmosphere.
 Because the tree lighting ceremony is such a big deal in New York and only a few locations have great views of the tree, tickets are quite expensive.
 You will need to decide for yourself whether it is worth it.
 Check out the details of an exclusive party below.